intel/e2eAIOK/example/instruction_tuning_pipeline/README.md

 # Deltatuner Fine-tuning Example

 This example demonstrates how to finetune the pretrained large language model (LLM) with the instruction-following dataset by using the Deltatuner and some foundamental models.
 Giving Fine-tuned model the textual instruction, it will respond with the textual response.
 This example have been validated on the 4th Gen Intel® Xeon® Processors, Sapphire Rapids.
+We borrow most of the example code from [Intel® Extension for Transformers](https://github.com/intel/intel-extension-for-transformers/tree/main/workflows/chatbot/fine_tuning).

 ## Prerequisite​